sanger/warren/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/Warren.
+Bug reports and pull requests are welcome on [GitHub](https://github.com/sanger/warren)